jamiebuilds/license/README.md

 - "Thomson Reuters" (for working with ICE)
 - "Motorola Solutions" (for working with ICE)
 - "Deloitte Consulting LLP" (for working with ICE)
-- "John Hopkins University" (for working with ICE)
+- "Johns Hopkins University" (for working with ICE)
 - "Dell Inc" (for working with ICE)
 - "Xerox Corporation" (for working with ICE)
 - "Canon Inc" (for working with ICE)